Common types of health insurance plans

 Some disadvantages of an indemnity plan are:

-• Indemnity plans tend to be among the most expensive.
+• Indemnity plans tend to be one of the most expensive.
 Medical costs vary widely depending on location, age, and the benefits you want to include.

 • Predetermined payouts for healthcare services may be less than the actual costs.
 This could leave patients with unpredictable medical bills.